mdrake0/mysite/content/fixed/bookshelf.md

 - _Practical Vim: Edit Text at the Speed of Thought_, Drew Neil
 - _Fire & Blood_, George R. R. Martin
 - _The Mom Test_, Rob Fitzpatrick
+- _Structure and Interpretation of Computer Programs_, Gerald Jay Abelson and Hal Sussman